-Note: It is not a violation of this policy or the Unified Dress policy if a student wears a button, armband, or other accoutrement to exercise the right to freedom of speech as guaranteed by the First Amendment and applicable SBBC policies.
+Note: It is not a violation of this policy or the Unified Dress policy if a student wears a button, armband, or other accoutrement to exercise the right to freedom of speech as guaranteed by the First Amendment and applicable School Board policies.
 Any buttons, armbands, or other accoutrements must comply with the standards set forth in policy.

 - 13. Parents/guardians may request exemptions for their students from participation in the mandatory unified dress program, and shall be informed by the principal, in writing, of the following procedure in this regard: - a.
-Parents/guardians may request an application for exemption from the current school. - b.
-An application for exemption must be made annually. - c.
-The application for exemption must be completed in full and must be submitted to the school principal within the first ten (10) school days of a student's initial attendance. - d.
+Parents/guardians may request an application for exemption from the current school - b.
+An application for exemption must be made annually - c.
+The application for exemption must be completed in full and must be submitted to the school principal within the first ten (10) school days of a student's initial attendance - d.
 The school principal (or a designated school administrator) shall communicate with the parents to discuss the unified dress policy and the nature of the request for the exemption.
-The purpose of this communication shall include: - i.
-Ensuring that the parents/guardians understand the unified dress policy and its intent; and - ii.
-Verifying the accuracy of the information on the application for an exemption. - e.
-The principal's response in this regard shall be transmitted to the parents/guardians in writing via the Application for Exemption form within ten (10) school days of submission.
+The purpose of this communication shall include: - Ensuring that the parents/guardians understand the unified dress policy and its intent; and - ii.
+Verifying the accuracy of the information on the application for an exemption - e.
+The principal's response in this regard shall be transmitted to the parents/guardians in writing via the Application for Exemption form within ten (10) school days of submission

-The principal may only deny an application if the application is received on or after the 11th school day after enrollment.
+The Principal may only deny an application if the application is received on or after the 11th school day after enrollment.

-14. Violators of the uniform policy (SBBC Policy 5309) shall be subject to the same penalties as violators of the dress code policy.
+14. Violators of the uniform policy (SB Policy 5309) shall be subject to the same penalties as violators of the dress code policy.
 For further clarification, see the District's Discipline Matrix that assigns specific consequences and is part of the attached school's discipline plan.
-You may view the complete uniform policy and all SBBC policies on the Web at http://www.broward.k12.fl.us/sbbcpolicies.
+You may view the